liscovich/functional-specs/popper_functional_specifications.md

 ##2.
 Robert, the Trial Runner

 Robert is a research assistant working for the economics department at Carnegie Mellon University.
 His job this summer is to run trials and crunch data for Professor Goldin.
 Robert knows no programming but has taken a few statistics courses.
 Professor Goldin asks him to set up an account at www.popper.org.
 He signs up on the **Landing Page** and follows a set of simple instructions to create an account.
 Robert links Professor Goldin's laboratory GitHub account with his Popper account, and is able to find the lab's private experiments on the **Experiments Library** page.
 He selects one of the experiments and fills in a set of parameters for who is allowed to participate in the trial and the type of data he would like to collect.
 Robert clicks Create Trial, and eligible subjects are automatically recruited from Amazon MTurk and oDesk.
 He monitors the progress of the trial on the **Dashboard** page.
 A few hours later, the trial is complete and Robert downloads the data to analyze further.

+# <a name="Look">Look and Feel</a>

+The site serves an academic audience so the overall look of the **Landing Page** should be classic yet modern, and convey academic legitimacy.
+We are leaning towards a light, clean color scheme.

 # <a name="RSAccounts">Accounts</a>